darkspr1te/rog_eye/README.md

 /* Author: darkspr1te
  * This program and it's files are free open source under gnu 2 or what ever
  * so long as you dont blame me, sell for profit without sending me a little thank you , blow up the world or anything silly
- *

  * Project ROG_EYE
- *

  * ***CAUTION CAUTION***
  * SENDING DATA OUT ON THIS BUS RANDOMLY WILL KILL YOUR CPU, trust me i have already done it once, symptoms are it will only boot windows/linux with cores disabled
- * Use only 3.3v I/O on your arduino device or modify it for 3.3V operation *
+ * Use only 3.3v I/O on your arduino device or modify it for 3.3V operation
- *

  * Purpose: Read ROG_EXT on asus motherboards, possible write values too, we shall see.
- * original work by elmor labs and some over clocker with a personal hate for intel heat spreaders
+   original work by elmor labs and some over clocker with a personal hate for intel heat spreaders
  * Working confirmed so far :-
     printTemp();
 	printFanSpeed();
     printClockRatio();
 	printRatio();
 	printClock();

  * How this works

- * The Arduino's I2c Pins A5/PC5 (CLK) and A4/PC4 (DATA) plus a ENABLE A5/PC3/PIN 17 for pinmode, this pin is connected to the ROG_EXT pins 5(SDA),7(SCL),4(ENABLE)
+  The Arduino's I2c Pins A5/PC5 (CLK) and A4/PC4 (DATA) plus a ENABLE A5/PC3/PIN 17 for pinmode, this pin is connected to the ROG_EXT pins 5(SDA),7(SCL),4(ENABLE)
- * See Diagram rog_ext_bb.png
+  See Diagram rog_ext_bb.png
- * bring ENABLE high and the motherboard exsposes the internal i2c bus,
+  bring ROG_ENABLE(pin 4/con1) high and the motherboard exsposes the internal i2c bus,

- * Anyway, so once ENABLE is HIGH then the arduino responds to I2C slave addres 0x4A, the motherboard writes to this at regular intervals, some values get updated more often
+  Anyway, so once ROG_ENABLE is HIGH then the arduino responds to I2C slave addres 0x4A, the motherboard writes to this at regular intervals, some values get updated more often
- * Sometimes high cpu usage will delay updates, use avereaging for sensors that may jump large values if delayed
+  Sometimes high cpu usage will delay updates, use avereaging for sensors that may jump large values if delayed

- *
- * currently the Arduino device act's as a I2C memory write only device, two memory arrays up to 0xff are available, one can be compare to the other for simple value change monitoring
+  currently the Arduino device act's as a I2C memory write only device, two memory arrays up to Size(0xff) are available, one can be compare to the other for simple value change monitoring (CPU heavy, restrict to 0xf in size during comparison but full memory can be done)
- * Data is written to the memory[MEM_SIZE] buffer, current set at MEM_SIZE=0xff
+  Data is written to the memory[MEM_SIZE] buffer, current set at MEM_SIZE=0xff

 Address conversions Between Busppirate sniffer and Arduino I2C, Address 0x4A in arduino code with slave mode is seen as 0x94 write and 0x95 read on a buspirate sniff

  * Known Addresses are :-
- *
- *

  ```
 typedef struct {
     int addr;